 5) How to provide accurate, detailed information your auditors need with ease

-Simplify your company compliance in Apptega with multiple cybersecurity and business continuity frameworks, including ISO 27001.
+Simplify your company compliance in Apptega with multiple cybersecurity and business continuity frameworks, including ISO 27001: 2013 and ISO 27001: 2022.
 Using Harmony, Apptega’s intelligent framework mapping capability, you can automatically crosswalk and consolidate all of your framework controls, sub-controls, activities, and resources.

-In addition to easily cross-walking multiple frameworks within the Apptega solution, you can also streamline tasks and manage roles and responsibilities.
-Apptega’s dashboard gives you instant, easy-to-understand insight into the status of your ISO 27001 compliance helps you quickly identify areas where you need more attention.
+You can also streamline tasks and manage roles and responsibilities.
+Apptega’s dashboard gives you instant, easy-to-understand insight into the status of your ISO 27001 compliance to quickly identify areas where that need more attention.

 Searching for tools, guidance, and assistance with ISO 27001?